-Stephanie J. Mapes President
+Stephanie J. Mapes Director

 Stephanie Mapes leads the Captive Insurance team.
 Her practice includes forming and advising clients with respect to pure and association captives, risk retention groups, protected cell captives, reciprocal captives, and other alternative insurance arrangements, including medical stop loss captives.
-Specifically, Stephanie assists her clients with respect to the captive tax, regulatory and legal ramifications of various transactions, entity structures, contract negotiations and insurance programs.
+Specifically, Stephanie assists her clients with respect to the captive tax, regulatory and legal ramifications of various transactions, entity structures, contract negotiations, and insurance programs.

-Stephanie is a pioneer and recognized leader in the captive insurance industry, serving captive insurance clients and industry trade groups for over 27 years.
-She has experience in multiple industries and handling insurance solutions for some of the largest Fortune 500 companies and for middle market companies, with captives located in Vermont, New York, Missouri, South Carolina and Arizona.
+Stephanie is a pioneer and recognized leader in the captive insurance industry, serving captive insurance clients and industry trade groups for over 30 years.
+She has experience in multiple industries and handling insurance solutions for some of the largest Fortune 500 companies and for middle market companies, with captives located in Vermont, New York, Connecticut, Kentucky, Missouri, South Carolina, and Arizona.
 Many of Stephanie’s captive clients are representative of the health care industry, and more recently, the medical stop loss captive industry.
 Stephanie’s captive team is complemented by the PF+C Insurance Services group which handles captive insurance claims work, claim audits, reinsurance disputes, policy drafting, and coverage opinions.

 Professional + Community

 Champlain College Board of Trustees, elected Secretary/Clerk, 2007 – 2010 and presently serves as General Counsel to the Board of Trustees

 Chittenden County Bar Association